 My name is Melissa Imbriano.
-This is my fourth year teaching at St. Elizabeth’s Catholic Academy.
+This is my fifth year teaching at St. Elizabeth’s Catholic Academy.
 I have been teaching for fifteen years.
 Over the years I have taught an array of grades and also worked as a SETTS teacher.
 I have my masters in Literacy and I also have a Special Education license.
-As an educator it is my goal to meet the diverse needs of every child in my class.
+As an educator, it is my goal to meet the diverse needs of every child in my class.
 I look forward to an amazing year and being your child’s teacher.

 I hope you and your families are all well, healthy, and safe.
 While our school is closed there are many resources you can utilize to help with your child’s learning at home.
 Please take a look at these websites and refer to this page for updates and online activities to do at home.

 Guidance for Families of Young Children During School Closures for COVID-19

 With our daily routines disrupted and many elements of our work and personal lives currently

 unknown, it is understandable that there will be heightened stress and anxiety.
 In times of